Postquantum steering in scenarios with multiple characterised parties: Postquantumness certification

-\end{compactenum} Moreover, if the scenario $\T$ is such that $n=1$ (i.e., there's only one Alice), then condition 2 is not only necessary but also sufficient for $\As_\T$ to be quantumly realisable. \end{thm} \begin{proof} The `only if' statement follows from the discussion that lead to this theorem.
-We need to show that when the scenario has only one Alice then these conditions are also sufficient.
-Notice that, given the assemblage of $N$-partite states $\{\sigma_{a|x}\}_{a, x}$, the GHJW theorem states that there exists a Hilbert space $\cH_A$ for Alice, a joint state $\rho$ in the Hilbert space $\cH_A \otimes \cH_1 \otimes \ldots \otimes \cH_N$, and a collection of generalised measurements for Alice $\{\{M_{a|x}\}_a\}_x$ such that
+\item The $n+1$-partite assemblage $\As = \{\sigma_{\mathbf{a}|\mathbf{x}}\}$ where the Bobs are thought of as a single party admits of a quantum realisation. \end{compactenum} Moreover, if the scenario $\T$ is such that $n=1$ (i.e., there's only one Alice), then condition 1 is not only necessary but also sufficient for $\As_\T$ to be quantumly realisable. \end{thm}

-From Eq.~\eqref{eq:hasmarginal} one can then conclude that $\rho$ together with the $\{\{M_{a|x}\}_a\}_x$ provide a quantum realisation for the assemblage $\As_\T$. \end{proof}